FrancoLiberali/cql/docs/badaas-orm/tutorial.rst

         1: &{UUIDModel:{ID:eaa480a3-694e-4be3-9af5-ad935cdd57e2 CreatedAt:2023-08-11 16:43:27.451393348 +0200 +0200 UpdatedAt:2023-08-11 16:43:27.451393348 +0200 +0200 DeletedAt:{Time:0001-01-01 00:00:00 +0000 UTC Valid:false}} Name:Paris Population:2161000 Country:<nil> CountryID:3739a825-bc5c-4350-a2bc-6e77e22fe3f4}

 As you can see, again we get only the Paris in France.
-As you may have noticed, in this case we have used the `FindOne` method instead of `Find`.
-This is because in this case we are sure that the result is a single model, so instead of getting a list we get a single city.

-In this third tutorial we have used a condition that performs a join, for more details you can read :ref:`badaas-orm/query:Use of the conditions`.
+In this tutorial we have used a condition that performs a join, for more details you can read :ref:`badaas-orm/query:Use of the conditions`.

-Tutorial 4: preloading
+Tutorial 5: preloading
 -------------------------------

 You may have noticed that in the results of the previous tutorials the Country field of the cities was null (Country:<nil>).